updated on 13 March 2023

 Even providing office support for a day or two, or shadowing a solicitor for an afternoon, is all valuable experience that improves both your CV and your knowledge about what you want to do when you graduate.

-If you’re unsure whether to go for City or high-street firm, watch this webinar on ‘Training at a regional firm’ or read this Feature on ‘Is a career at a City law firm for you?’.
+To find out more about how to research firms, watch this masterclass with insights from trainees and a law firm recruiter; or read this Feature on ‘Is a career at a City law firm for you?’.

-The third highly valuable form of legal work experience is volunteering (which can also count towards QWE if requirements are met) for a free legal advice centre, charity or organisation such as the Citizens Advice.
+The third highly valuable form of legal work experience is volunteering for a free legal advice centre, charity or organisation such as Citizens Advice.

 This is known as pro bono work, which is a fantastic way to gain legal work experience and improve your CV while helping others.
 It’s possible to juggle these commitments with study and any part-time job you might have, although it’ll cut down your free time.